Frequently Asked Questions

 10. When dissolved in 1,2-glycols or glycerin, how can I make a gel of this solution ?

-This Azelaic acid solution can be thickened to a fully transparent gel with the following:
+This Azelaic acid based solution can be thickened to a fully transparent gel with several rheology modifiers, such as

 - Hydroxypropylcellulose (HPC)